-The OB specialists at Capital Women’s Care in Arlington and McLean, Virginia, are some of the most highly recognized in the country.
+The OB specialists at Capital Women’s Care in Arlington, Virginia, are some of the most highly recognized in the country.
 Women at all stages of their pregnancies come to this practice because it covers all the bases.
 Having a baby is a trying time, so knowing you're working with the best doctors in the field relieves some of that burden, especially if you're facing complications such as multiple gestations or a high-risk pregnancy.
 If you’re pregnant, why not look for the best care possible?
 Call Capital Women’s Care to make an appointment.

 That question is probably more complicated than most people realize.
 In theory, pregnancy breaks down into three trimesters, each lasting about 14 weeks for a total of 42 weeks.
 The normal pregnancy, though, is usually 40 weeks.
 A baby born before 37 weeks is considered preterm.